 Translation: The October Revolution gave all people of the soviet country the opportunity to build a new, good life – socialism.
 The October Revolution liberated people of the north from the yoke of merchants, kulaks and shamans.
-[Partial translation of text]
+[Partial translation]

 Poster Number: PP 625